sarfraznawaz2005/larafeed/README.md

 ![Main Window](https://github.com/sarfraznawaz2005/larafeed/blob/master/screenshot.png?raw=true)

+## Misc

+You can listen to `Sarfraznawaz2005\LaraFeed\Events\FeedbackReceivedEvent::class` event if need to use captured feedback in your own way.

 ## Security

 If you discover any security related issues, please email sarfraznawaz2005@gmail.com instead of using the issue tracker.